 Of course, also the efficiency of accurate (higher order) methods has to be studied and improved.
 From the point of view of implementation, parallelization might help considerably.
-With respect to population balance systems, the potential of other approaches, like moment-based methods or operatorsplitting schemes, has to be studied for computing similarly or even more accurate solutions in a more efficient way than the used direct discretizations.
-To our best knowledge, the investigation of this topic is widely open and we plan to pursue it in our future work.
+With respect to population balance systems, the potential of other approaches, like moment-based methods or operator-splitting schemes, has to be studied for computing similarly or even more accurate solutions in a more efficient way than the used direct discretizations.
+To the best of our knowledge, the investigation of this topic is widely open and we plan to pursue it in our future work.